ujjwalkarn/Machine-Learning-Tutorials/README.md

-This repository contains codes and other resources related to Machine Learning.
+This repository contains a topic-wise curated list of Machine Learning tutorials, articles and other resources.

 ##Contents
 - [General Stuff](#general)